pfheatwole/thesis/source/flight_reconstruction.rst

   * There is uncertainty everywhere: the dynamics, the other state variables, even the measurements are noisy.

+* It is essential to acknowledge the inescapable uncertainty throughout these questions.
+Even the small amount of data we do have (a sequence of positions over time) is uncertain due to sensor noise and encoding inaccuracies (quantization error).
+When uncertainty cannot be eliminated, it no longer makes sense to look for exact answers, but rather for the distribution that covers the plausible range of answers.
+This is the realm of probabilistic methods.

 * What is simulation-based filtering?
 How does it deal with underdetermined systems?

+* Individual positions tell you nothing except the fact that a pilot chose to be flying that day.
+It suggests reasonable flying conditions, but you don't even know what (the weather could have changed, the wing may be unusually high performance, or the pilot could just be crazy).
+The information is how the position changes over time.

+* State-space models:

+  * Model the evolution of some state over time, with (potentially noisy) observations of that state.

+  * The idea is to implicitly describe the trajectory using repeated *steps* generated by the state transition function.

+  * The *filtering problem* is to produce an estimate of the current state given all the observations up to the current time.

+  * The observations

+* Although a filtering architecture could estimate the wind vectors concurrently with the wind field regression model, for simplicity this chapter assumes these steps are separate.
+In particular, it models the sequence of wind vectors as a Markov process, so it can't incorporate the wind field regression model into the prior for each wind vector.

+* We're trying to relate motion to wind vectors, and that relationship is defined by the canopy aerodynamics, so any solution must utilize the canopy aerodynamics.

+* This inverse problem isn't deterministic: it's stochastic.
+There is uncertainty in the data, wind, controls, and model, so a complete solution should provide *uncertainty quantification*.
+Instead of providing an exact answer, there will be ranges of answers and their estimated probabilities.

+* Estimating the values of a stochastic process is a *statistical filtering problem*.

+* Estimating the joint probability directly is intractable, but the Markov property allows the problem to be rewritten in a tractable form: the *recursive filtering equation*.

+  [[Old phrasing: "Statistical filtering problems involving values that evolve over time can be modeled with the *recursive filtering equation*."]]

+* The recursive filtering equation is composed from a set of priors (probabilities before seeing any data), a transition function (a dynamics model), and a likelihood function (an observation model).

+* The transition function is how we "introduce more information" into the problem (via the aerodynamics).

+* Writing the wind vector estimation task in terms of the recursive filtering equation also reveals that there are several subtasks:

+  1. State estimation

+  2. Parameter estimation (aka model estimation)

+  3. Input estimation (wind and control vector sequences)

+* "Solving" the filtering problem simply means "estimate the joint probability distribution", then *marginalize* the "nuisance" variables (control inputs, model parameters, etc) to compute the joint distribution over the position and wind vectors. (*Nuisance variables* aren't interesting by themselves, but they must be accounted for: the targets depend on the nuisance variables, and so the uncertainty of the nuisance variables must be incorporated into the uncertainty of the target variables.)

+* In shorter form, given a statistical model (in the form of the state-space model) we want to compute the posterior over the states, inputs, and model parameters.

+  (See "Philosophy and the practice of Bayesian statistics"; Gelman and Shalizi, 2013, pp11-12)

+* This paper will not discuss filtering architectures for solving the filtering problem (this includes all of state, parameter, and input estimation). **The focus of this work is on the dynamics model, which provides the transition function.**

 SCRATCHWORK